slackat/adventure_of_code/README.md

-# Adventore of Code 2023
+# Advent of Code 2023
 https://adventureofcode/